Back to Articles

 Wireless Health Monitoring

 For most UK businesses, wireless connectivity is the primary way staff connect to the network.
 A poor wireless experience directly impacts productivity, meeting quality, and staff satisfaction.
-Meraki's wireless health tools give you deep visibility into every aspect of your wireless network's performance.
+The Meraki wireless health tools give you deep visibility into every aspect of your wireless network performance.

 Connection Health